Related provisions for GENPRU 2.2.165

 The internal control mechanisms referred to in SYSC 12.1.8 R must include:(1) mechanisms that are adequate for the purpose of producing any data and information which would be relevant for the purpose of monitoring compliance with any prudential requirements (including any reporting requirements and any requirements relating to capital adequacy, solvency, systems and controls and large exposures):(a) to which the firm is subject with respect to its membership of a group; or(b)

-If this rule applies under SYSC 12.1.14 R to a firm, the firm must:(1) comply with SYSC 12.1.8R (2) in relation to any UK consolidation group or, if applicable, non-UK sub-group17 of which it is a member, as well as in relation to its group; and(2) ensure that the risk management processes and internal control mechanisms at the level of any consolidation groupor, if applicable, non-UK sub-group17 of which it is a member comply with the obligations set out in the following provisions on a consolidated (or sub-consolidated)
+If this rule applies under SYSC 12.1.14 R to a firm, the firm must:(1) comply with SYSC 12.1.8R (2) in relation to any UK consolidation group or non-EEAsub-group of which it is a member, as well as in relation to its group; and(2) ensure that the risk management processes and internal control mechanisms at the level of any consolidation group or non-EEAsub-group of which it is a member comply with the obligations set out in the following provisions on a consolidated (or sub-consolidated)

 In some cases the management of the systems and controls used to address the risks described in SYSC 12.1.8R (1) may be organised on a group-wide basis.
 If the firm is not carrying out those functions itself, it should delegate them to the group members that are carrying them out.
 However, this does not relieve the firm of responsibility for complying with its obligations under SYSC 12.1.8R (1).
 A firm cannot absolve itself of such a responsibility by claiming that any breach